MicrosoftDocs/dynamics-365-ai/ai-docs/sales/fre-setup-sales-insight-app.md

     The application detects your environment.

-5. On the **Terms and conditions** dialog box, read and select the [Microsoft privacy statement](https://privacy.microsoft.com/privacystatement) and [terms and conditions](https://www.microsoft.com/licensing/product-licensing/products).
+5. On the **Terms and conditions** dialog box, carefully read and select the [Microsoft privacy statement](https://privacy.microsoft.com/privacystatement) and [terms and conditions](https://www.microsoft.com/licensing/product-licensing/products).
 Select **Agree and continue**.

     > [!div class="mx-imgBorder"]
     > ![Accept terms and conditions](media/si-app-admin-accept-tandc.png "Accept terms and conditions")

+    >[!NOTE]
+    >Selecting the first check box, allows Microsoft to collect your organization's data to improve the quality of insights.
+This check box is optional.

     The application takes few minutes to connect your data with application and progress dialog box is displayed.